Vonage/vbc-developer/_documentation/en/vonage-integration-platform/code-snippets/webhook/remove-a-webhook.md

 # Remove a webhook

-This example shows you how to remove a webhook
+This example demonstrates how to remove a webhook.

 Replace the following placeholder value in the sample code: